-Subcutaneous fat in the back of the ear is rich in stem cells and characterized by high tissue uniformity.
-Compared to subcutaneous fat in the abdomen or thigh, the volume of fat droplets is smaller, maintaining an environment conducive to stem cell growth.
-Therefore, adipose tissue harvested from the back of the ear is considered superior in both the number and quality of stem cells obtained.
+Subcutaneous fat behind the ear is rich in stem cells and is characterized by its high tissue uniformity.
+Compared to subcutaneous fat in the abdomen or thighs, the volume of fat droplets is smaller, and an environment conducive to stem cell growth is maintained.
+Therefore, adipose tissue harvested from behind the ear is considered superior in both the "number" and "quality" of stem cells obtained.

-In addition, the back of the ear is a less noticeable area, and scarring is less likely to occur, reducing the psychological burden on patients.
+In addition, the area behind the ear is less noticeable, and scarring is less likely, which reduces the psychological burden on the patient.

 Why harvest adipose tissue from behind the ear?
 Does it really contain stem cells?

-Subcutaneous fat in the back of the ear is rich in stem cells and characterized by high tissue uniformity.
-Compared to subcutaneous fat in the abdomen or thigh, the volume of fat droplets is smaller, maintaining an environment conducive to stem cell growth.
-Therefore, adipose tissue harvested from the back of the ear is considered superior in both the number and quality of stem cells obtained.
+Subcutaneous fat behind the ear is rich in stem cells and is characterized by its high tissue uniformity.
+Compared to subcutaneous fat in the abdomen or thighs, the volume of fat droplets is smaller, and an environment conducive to stem cell growth is maintained.
+Therefore, adipose tissue harvested from behind the ear is considered superior in both the "number" and "quality" of stem cells obtained.

-In addition, the back of the ear is a less noticeable area, and scarring is less likely to occur, reducing the psychological burden on patients.
+In addition, the area behind the ear is less noticeable, and scarring is less likely, which reduces the psychological burden on the patient.